gmac/constellation-js/README.md

 While Constellation is designed to manage 2D coordinate geometry, it also provides support for managing node-based data graphs that can be searched using a-star.
 For example, let's set up a simple social graph using Constellation's node data API:

-	// Create a social graph with mom, sister, brother, and a friend: var grid = new Const.Grid();
+	// Create a social graph with "mom", "sister", "brother", and a "friend": var grid = new Const.Grid();
 	grid.addNode({id:'mom', age:50});
 	grid.addNode({id:'sister', age:16});